 Using “super” as an adjective, as in super smart, is super common in everyday writing and conversation.
 There’s data to support this notion.
-The Corpus of Contemporary American English database analyzed the use of “super” in spoken and written word.
 Use started increasing in the 1930s.
-It took off in the 1970s, and surged by 500% into commonplace status from 1994 to 2012.
+It took off in the 1970s and surged by 500% into commonplace status from 1994 to 2012.
 The term Super Tuscan was way ahead of this curve.
 It was coined in the early 1980s before “super” became super cool.
-So what is a Super Tuscan and what makes it so special?

 - And finally, the wine industry’s “back to the future” movement, which prizes native and traditional grapes, is very strong.

 Want to learn more about Tuscany and Super Tuscans?
 Check out our Italy Wine Tours page.

 - Le Volte, which includes Sangiovese in the blend

 - a “second wine,” called Le Serre Nuove

 - a red blend, available only at the estate, called Variazione in Rosso